kkudose/spyparty/content/loss.md

 draft: false
 ---

 SpyParty is complex and subtle; Leaflet of SpyParty Strategies is simple and absolute.
-This guide:

-- is meant to be accessible with minimal jargon, but knowing the missions is a prerequisite.
-- favors brevity over technical accuracy.
+This guide is meant to be accessible with minimal jargon, but knowing the missions is a prerequisite.
+Brevity is favored over technical accuracy.

 Don't miss out on better (but much more verbose) guides in the [SpyParty Discord](https://discord.gg/spyparty).